PaaS Adoption Part 4: The Increasing Importance of Identity Management

 Our introductory blog on PaaS adoption in financial services outlined six core challenges facing institutions.
-This follow-up by Citihub Consulting’s CTO Brett Aukburg examines one of those challenges in more detail – identity management.
+This follow-up by Citihub Digital’s CTO Brett Aukburg examines one of those challenges in more detail – identity management.

 The adoption of PaaS services increases the need for organizations to update their security from classic, location-based boundary models to modern, identity-based segmentation models.
 We will describe these two security models in this blog and some of the current tooling which can assist with the implementation of an identity-based model.

 Over the past two decades, the networks of large organizations have grown to include managed and unmanaged mobile devices, connections from semi-trusted and untrusted networks, contingent labour on and off premise, and more recently, public cloud PaaS services with limited network controls.

 As my colleague, Jim Oulton, mentioned in an earlier part of this series, maintaining a secure network boundary when adopting PaaS services presents a number of challenges.
 To many, the traditional concept of a network boundary with a very clear “outside” and “inside” is an anachronism.
 It has been replaced by highly segmented networks in which each segment has a distinct security classification and associated methods of access.

 As organizations shift from having a relatively finite boundary to something that is more like an onion or perhaps a bushel of onions, the complexity of securing the network mesh increases exponentially relative to the volume of segmentation.
 The ongoing challenge faced by organizations is how to distinguish between access which should be granted and access that should not be allowed.
 Core to solving this challenge is identity.